How to Get Forward Vocal Placement Without Trying So Hard

 Have you ever heard someone sing an Adele ballad with the bright nasality of Idina Menzel?
 It's just not quite what we ordered.

 So if we don't want to contort our voices into singing more forward, how do we get a balanced, non swallowed sound without the discomfort?

 Check that your support/breath control/air pressure balance is going swimmingly.

 More often than not, a swallowed or stuck sound is because something's going wrong with a singer's support.

-If the breath is shallow or you're not controlling your air flow and building up air pressure, you'll run into issues.
+If the breath is shallow or you’re not using correct air flow and air pressure or your abdominal muscles aren’t flexible, you'll run into issues.

 Don't know exactly how to train this?
-I have a full workshop on this (which comes with exercises to help) over in the shop here.
+I have a free workshop on this here.